prassr/gnu-linux-commands/Week_2/Lecture3-4.md

 	- ` echo "${myvar}_something" `
 ### Example
 * Accessing variable as ` ${myvar} ` and without ` $myvar `
-	- As noted above ` _ ` can be part of variable name.
+	- As stated above ` _ ` can be part of variable name.
 ```terminal
 ~$ myvar=FileName
 ~$ echo "$myvar.txt"